 Neighborhood rumor is that the house at 8916 – 42nd Ave NE started out as the Scouts’ cook shelter and was expanded and built up from that.
 On the 1938 property tax records the house was listed as a summer home.
 Its original materials were split cedar log siding with floors and interior trim of knotty pine.

 The 8916 house was sold in August 1939 for $1594.24.
 The buyer and seller were two men who had been active Scout leaders.
-Their names were mentioned in newspaper articles about Scouts’ activities in the 1930’s, including Troop 153 which met at Green Lake School.
+Their names were mentioned in newspaper articles about Scouts’ activities in the 1930s, including Troop 153 which met at Green Lake School.
 In the city directory each man is listed in north Seattle, but neither man was ever listed as living at the 8916 house.
 Perhaps it is true that the 8916 house started out as a cooking shelter for the Scout camp, and that it was eventually built up into a permanent structure, but perhaps only as a summer house.

 The 8916 house was remodelled in 1956: the house was expanded from three rooms to six, and a brick veneer was added.
 But even in the 1956 remodel, the house was not hooked up to the city sewer line, and today it still is on a septic system.